 - 1. During examinations, Year 12 will be marked as leave.
 Normal classes will not run.
 You may use the library or study to prepare and seek assistance from teachers for examinations. - 2.
 School Uniform must be worn to all examinations.
 Hats or beanies must be placed on the floor under the desk before the commencement of the exam. - 3.
 Ensure you arrive at least 10 minutes before the scheduled start times for all examinations. - 4.
 Desks will be labelled and rolls marked.
 Please sit at the desk that holds your name tag. - 5.
 Mobile phones may not be brought into examinations under any circumstances.
 Possession of a mobile phone is a serious breach of examination rules and will result in a zero for the exam.
 In the HSC it could result in a non-award of the HSC - 6.
 Bags are to be placed in Z21 so ensure you have everything you need from your bag.
 The room will be locked by the Deputy Principal for the entirety of the exam. - 7.
 No paper may be taken into examinations. - 8.
 Students must use a black pen for all examinations. - 9.
 It is the student's responsibility to bring the correct equipment for each exam.
 Pens, pencils, ruler, and a calculator for Mathematics and Science, and geometric instruments for Mathematics.
 If a calculator is being used in an exam, the memory must be empty.
 This will be checked by a supervisor. - 10.
 Unacceptable behaviour by any student will result in the paper being cancelled and parents notified. - a) All instructions must be followed - b) Students must sit in their allocated seat - c) Absolute silence must be maintained at all times - d) Communication with any student by any means is serious malpractice and will result in the cancellation of the paper.. - 11.
 Pencil cases, opaque water bottles, coloured transparent water bottles, water bottles with labels, correction fluid or tape and programmable watches or devices, including smart watches are all prohibited in the examination room.
 Analogue or digital watches are permitted, but must be placed on the desk. - 12.
 You may not leave any examination early. - 13.
+School uniform must be worn to all examinations / assessment tasks.
+Hats or beanies must be placed on the floor under the desk before the commencement of the task. - 14.
 You must attempt all exams, and a range of questions in each paper.
 If you are seriously unwell you must contact the examination coordinator or Deputy Principal and seek an illness misadventure, providing a medical certificate or other independent documentation.
 A note from a parent is not sufficient. - Writing paper will be provided for all examinations.
 The cost of this is \$4.00 per student which is invoiced with your school fees.
 Please ensure that you have paid this amount before the end of the examination period.